technodesigner/Perspective4sl/Library/Readme.txt

 A Silverlight application which can dynamically load pages from extension XAP, using an extension system described here : http://www.odewit.net/ArticleContent.aspx?id=SlExtensions&format=html.
 This application is used here as demo of Perspective library.
 It is localized (english / french).
+It requires elevated trust when running in browser, because of new 3D security model (for PerspectiveDemo3D assembly).

 Perspective.Web
 ---------------